AGoodnight/Jig/README.md

 <br/>
 <hr/>
 <h1>Examples</h1>
-<p>Jig is far from complete, it is my hope that it will allow easy layering of animations, much like flash at som epoin tin te future.
-However I would like to keep it independnet of Jquery, and that is a real challenege.</p>

 <p>Below is a a div that hops when you click it.
 It also pauses if you click it again.</p>